 - Christianity, the Bible & Jesus

-Restoring Harp Music as Worship Music in the Church
+Restoring Christian Harp Music for Worship in the Church

 "The marvels of God are not brought forth from oneself.
 Rather, it is more like a chord, a sound that is played.
 The tone does not come out of the chord itself but rather through the touch of the musician.
 I am, of course, the lyre and harp of God's kindness"

 The harp is one of the most ancient musical instruments.
 The first mention of the harp musical instrument in the Bible is found early in Genesis 4:21

 “His brother’s name was Jubal.
 He was the father of all those who play the harp and flute” (NKJV).

 The harp (Hebrew: nevel) and lyre (Hebrew: kinnor) are two stringed instruments most frequently mentioned in the Bible than any other musical instruments.
 According to Josephus, the first-century CE Jewish historian, the harp (or psaltery) is a ten or twelve-stringed instrument with a broad resonance body that is plucked with fingers for music.
 Scriptures indicates it is a ten-stringed instrument:

 - Psalm 33:2 “Praise the LORD with harp: sing unto Him with the psaltery; upon the harp with a solemn sound”.

 - Psalm 92:3 “Upon an instrument of ten strings, and upon the psaltery; upon the harp with a solemn sound”.

 - Psalm 144:9 “I will sing a new song unto Thee, O God: upon a psaltery and an instrument of ten strings will I sing praises unto Thee”.